Educ-IO/educ-io/_apps/_docs/book/INSTRUCTIONS.md

 ##### Creating Bookings

-You can create new or view existing [bookins](#instructions.book) using this app.
+You can create new or view existing [bookings](#instructions.book) using this app.
 You can choose whether you want to book just a single resource, or a number of the same type of resources (if resources have been grouped together).

 {% include_relative _docs/shared/ICON_EXPLANATION.md icon="event" border=true explanation="Click on buttons like this to view your booking in your Google Calendar" %}